CHAPTER SIXTEEN

 “I didn’t know that.”

-“Yeah, man.
-If you looked or acted like a white boy, you got fucked with every day.
+“Yeah…if you looked like a white boy, you got fucked with every day.
 But kids like Chris D act the way they do because MTV tells them it’s fucking cool.”

 “Do you think your roommate is home?”
 I asked.

 “No reason,” I replied, glancing away to hide a smile.
-For some reason, the thought of her innocent roommate listening to us have loud, animalistic sex always turned me on.
+The thought of her innocent roommate listening to us have loud, animalistic sex always turned me on.

 “Is that Chris D up there?”
 Allison asked.